eleventy7/hike-iq/README.md

 # HikeIQ

+> **Note:** This is a sample starter application provided as a self-contained example of what you can build with Tauri + React.
+I do not actively use this project but offer it as a reference.
+I have forked this into a more extensive analytics tool that is not open-sourced.

 A desktop application for analyzing hiking and fitness activities.
 Import FIT files from your GPS device, visualize training zones, track elevation gains, and view your routes on interactive maps.

 ![Screenshot](screenshot.png)